WPManageNinja/paymattic-docs/docs/general-input-fields/how-to-use-the-payment-method-fields-section.md

 ## Payment Method Fields Section

-To learn how you can find the Payment Method Fields section, follow the steps with the screenshots below –

 First, go to the **All Forms** section from the **Paymattic Navbar**, choose a **Form**, and click the **Pencil/Edit** icon to open the **Editor** page of that form.